charles-the-developer/GAM-Bidding-Only-iOS-Draft/GAM-Bidding-only-ios.md

 #### Step 4: Render the interstitial ad

 Follow the [GMA SDK guide](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/interstitial#display_the_ad) to display the interstitial ad.
 Note that you'll need to decide whether it's going to be rendered immediately after receiving it or rendered later in the flow of an app.
+Note that the example above implements an immediate render approach.

 ### Format: Video Interstitial